BladeRunnerJS/scaling-js-apps/aspects/exercise.md

 5. User Card

 Please add the Input and User Card Blades.

+Once you've done this reload the aspect - http://localhost:7070/modularapp/ - to see all the Blades running together.

+*However, they won't be able to communicate with each other, or with backend service yet.
+We'll cover this in the next section of the Workshop.*

 ## Aspect Complete - The chosen team should push to github